-According to a 2012 report by Boston-based research firm Aite Group, copycat investing was one of the top wealth management trends in that year.
-Institutional investors tend to track several successful investors to see what they are investing in and then replicating that strategy in their portfolios.
-Large investors who manage more than $100 million are required to file with the SEC what they bought, and what they sold in every quarter.
-Coattail investors then scour the SEC website regularly for such filings to discover what other large investors are buying and selling in every quarter.
+According to a 2012 report by Boston-based research firm Aite Group, copycat investing was one of the top wealth management trends.
+Institutional investors tend to track several successful investors to see what they are investing in.
+Investors who manage more than $100 million are required to file their trades with the SEC every quarter.
+Coattail investors then scour the SEC website to discover what such investors are buying and selling.

-Online value investing research companies such as GuruFocus make the process of tracking the portfolios of successful investors.
-Value research investing companies continuously monitor the best investors and portfolio managers and then provide the information to the interested individual and institutional investors for a fee.
-The information saves the time that investors could’ve used to track, analyze and sort out the ideal investments that showed a history of success for a long period.
+Online value investing research companies such as GuruFocus make the process of tracking the portfolios of successful investors easier.
+They continuously monitor the best investors and portfolio managers and then provide the information to others for a fee.
+The information saves the time required to track, analyze, and sort out ideal investments.

 Who to copy in coattail investing?

-When considering replicating the investment styles of successful investors, the following are the ideal categories of investors that one can follow:
+When considering replicating the investment styles of successful investors, the following are the different categories of investors that one can follow:

 1. Activist investors

 Activist investors are those who may cause the stocks of a company to appreciate when their involvement is made public.
-The media reports every move these investors make and this gives copycats an opportunity to act when the information becomes public.
-Activist investors also tend to inform their followers via social media and personal blogs on the investment portfolios that work for them.
+The media reports every move these investors make and this gives those practicing coattail investing an opportunity to act.
+Activist investors also tend to inform their followers via social media and personal blogs on their investment portfolios.

 2. Money managers

-Large money managers with over $100 million in assets under management are required to file SEC form 13F that details investment holdings with the SEC every quarter.
-This information is accessible on the SEC website, and any members of the public can get this information for free and use it to plan their next investments.
+Large money managers with over $100 million in assets under management are required to file SEC form 13F that details their investment holdings every quarter.
+This information is accessible on the SEC website, and members of the public can get this information for free and use it to plan their next investments.

 3. Buy and hold managers

-Investors with a buy and hold mindset like Warren Buffet provide a good platform for coattail investors to copy their ideas.
-The advantage of buy and hold investments is that they offer a time lag that investors can use to implement the trade replication and wait until when the original investors are selling off their investments, usually after a period of between 5 to 15 years.
-Short-term investments are too risky for copycats since the time lag between buy and sell is too short to implement the trade replication and earn a reasonable rate of return.
+Investors with a buy and hold mindset like Warren Buffet provide a good platform for coattail investing.
+The advantage of buy and hold investments is that they offer a time lag that investors can use to implement the trade replication.
+Short-term investments are usually too risky for coattail investing since the time lag between buy and sell is too short to replicate the trade earn a reasonable rate of return.

 How to succeed as a coattail investor?